Isle of Wight Guru

 Day 1 - Cowes to Yarmouth (16 miles)

-This leg tackles the North West coast of the Isle of Wight which is pretty sleepy, even by Isle of Wight standards of snooziness.
+This leg tackles the North West coast of the Isle of Wight.
+It is pretty sleepy, even by Isle of Wight standards of snooziness.
 There are very few houses or substantial roads and there are also not that many accessible beaches.
 Ask an Islander to talk about the last time they went to the area and most of them will give you a blank look.

 It is, however, very pretty.
 A big chunk of it is Newtown Creek with its weird Town Hall despite not having a town (see our guide to historic attractions for more details).